 Many women who get injured at work end-up not receiving the proper compensation and health treatment for that incident.
 As an attorney with more than 14 years of experience, I had to help individuals that didn’t have the support of their employers when they needed it the most, this was the case for Sharian who worked for an assisted living facility in Atlanta.

 “This job required a lot of walking and that affected my heels, my feet, and my legs.
 It became a permanent pain and I couldn’t afford health insurance and the job was not offering it or any kind of medical assistant.
-I wanted to go to the doctor but I couldn’t afford it, that’s when I decided to call The Bader Law Firm to get help and see what my options were.”
+I wanted to go to the doctor but I couldn’t afford it, that’s when I decided to call Bader Scott Injury Lawyers to get help and see what my options were.”

 Sharian just wanted fair treatment and she became the perfect example that one must always take action in order to have access to those rights.

 In another case, Lucy got the chance to see a doctor.
 However, she was denied further medical assistance.

 “I was in a bus accident, I was a trainer and I was standing when the driver started driving, she ran a red light and in trying to avoid an accident she slammed the brakes causing an accident anyways.
 With the impact, I flew forward, I was off the ground and I received multiple injuries from this accident.
 I went to the company’s doctor and he said there was nothing wrong with me.
 I was really upset with that and I decided to seek help elsewhere.”